Pennsylvania Fly Fishing 4 min read

 Fishing Regulations

-Pennsylvania requires all anglers 16 and older to have a standard fishing license, and a special permit for trout fishing, which can be obtained online or in most sporting goods stores in the state.
+Pennsylvania requires all anglers 16 and older to have a standard fishing license and a special permit for trout fishing, which can be obtained online or in most sporting goods stores in the state.

 Trip Planning Tips

-The nearest airport to Little Lehigh Creek is Lehigh Valley International Airport, which is less than a half hour away from your destination.
+The nearest airport to Little Lehigh Creek is Lehigh Valley International Airport, less than a half hour from your destination.
 You could also travel to Wilkes-Barre Scranton International Airport, but that will entail a longer car ride to the Creek (although the beautiful Pennsylvania countryside might make the extra time worth it!).

 Looking for more places to fish?
 Visit our DIY Guide to the Best Fly Fishing in Pennsylvania.